Bob Saget died unexpectedly on Jan. 9 in Orlando, Florida while on tour with a new stand-up show. He was 65.

 Saget always considered winning a Student Academy Award to be an important moment in his life.
 "When I found out that I was being flown out, that was like winning a beauty contest.
 I couldn't even believe that it happened," he told USA Today.
 "It was a remarkably exciting thing.
 It's not like winning a radio contest.
 It's the Academy."

 Ten years later, he would be cast as Danny Tanner on the ABC sitcom Full House, a role he later reprised in the Netflix revival, Fuller House.
-In between, he hosted America’s Funniest Home Videos, narrated How I Met Your Mother and won a GRAMMY for Best Comedy Album with his famously less-than-family-friendly material.
+In between, he hosted America’s Funniest Home Videos, narrated How I Met Your Mother and was nominated for a GRAMMY for Best Comedy Album in 2014.